marvlad/annie101/README.md

 # annie101

 This is parts of the LAPPD software tutorial session.
-The idea with the **annie101** is to undesrtan the ANNIE's ToolAnalysis.
+The idea with the **annie101** is to undesrtand the ANNIE's _ToolAnalysis_.
 In order to undesrtand the tutorial startat from basic c++, Makefile, CMAKE, sstream, and Boost examples.
 Addtionally in boost dir there is a Tools directory with classes used in ToolAnalsys.

 ## Content
 ```